Roll20/roll20-api-scripts/Maximum Apocalypse/README.md

 - If no players are selected, the increment will apply to all players on current page.

 ***`!ma acf <number>`***
 - Apply consumed food, equal to &lt;number&gt; units, to selected players and get chat summary of changes.
+- The number of food units below a character's food requirement will be added as hunger damage.
 - Hunger changes and whether they are starving/emaciated will be whispered to players.
 - If no players are selected, the increment will apply to all players on current page.